LeoGasperowicz/Carrom/README.md

 ## UML
 You will also be able to see the UML diagram of the game updated.
 It is the file named : Carrom UML Diagram

+## Explications of the implementations for Week 11